Cart 0

 TWO IMPORTANT HOWEVER’S.

-Special bindings with additional lateral-heel release and with special settings for lateral-heel release MUST NOT pre-release.
+Special bindings with additional lateral-heel release MUST NOT pre-release.

-> Only Howell SkiBindings provide key know-how and advanced technology to block dangerous pre-release without high settings in all 3-modes of release.
+> Only Howell SkiBindings block dangerous pre-release — without high settings — in all 3-modes of release.
+See the above “5-points” near the top of this page.

 Skiing injury can occur by simply falling down or by impact with an object — including impact with ‘firm snow’.